 Join Miss Tally for this free program for parents, grandparents, caregivers and their babies, birth to 23 months ofage, featuring books, songs and nursery rhymes.
 No registration is needed for this free program, however class sizes are limited, and participation is on a first-come first-served basis.
 Supported by the Lebanon County Library District.

-These outstanding story time programs are offered by Miss Amy, our Children’s Librarian, for children ages two through Kindergarten on a rotating schedule.
-Story times last for 30-45 minutes.
-All story times require pre-registration.
+These outstanding programs are offered by Miss Amy, our Children’s Librarian, for children ages two through Kindergarten on a rotating schedule.
+The classes last for 30-45 minutes.
+All require pre-registration.

 Winter/Spring – January through May

 Summer – June through August